kellyshreeve/insurance/README.md

   alt="sns pair plot of variables colored by receiving benefits">
 </p>

-There is clear benefit clustering by age.
+There is clustering in insurance benefits by age.

 <p align="left">
   <img src="/images/binary_results.png"